elisa-tech/meta-elisa/README.md

    -append 'root=/dev/vda rw  console=ttyS0 mem=4096M ip=dhcp oprofile.timer=1 console=ttyS0,115200n8 quiet '
    ```

-# Contribution
+# Contributing

 ------------

-If you are interested the work ELISA does, please join our mailing list "https://lists.elisa.tech/".
+If you are interested in what ELISA does, please join the appropriate [General or Work Group mailing lists](https://lists.elisa.tech/).

-If you want to contribute to meta-elisa, please send your patches to "https://github.com/elisa-tech/meta-elisa" by GitHub pull requests.
+To contribute to meta-elisa, please send GitHub pull requests to [this repository](https://github.com/elisa-tech/meta-elisa)
+or the [Automotive Work Group safety app repository](https://github.com/elisa-tech/wg-automotive-safety-app), as appropriate.